Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Background from higher category theory

 spanned by coCartesian sections, i.e.~those sections $s:N(C)\rightarrow \Gamma(D)$ satisfying that $s(e)$ is a coCartesian morphism for each morphism $e$ in $N(C)$.
 We can thus describe objects in the limit of $D$ as coCartesian sections and morphisms as natural transformations between coCartesian sections.

-In the cases of interest for us, the diagram $D'$ takes values in stable and presentable $\infty$-categories, which we thus assume in the following.
-Limits in the limit of $D'$ can be computed in the respective fibers of $p$.
-This can be seen as follows: the computation of limits in the $\infty$-category of sections of $p:\Gamma(D')\rightarrow N(C)$ is equivalent to the computation of $p$-relative limits in the $\infty$-category $\on{Fun}(N(C),\Gamma(D'))$.
-By \cite[4.3.1.10]{HTT} and \cite[5.1.2.3]{HTT}, these limits are computed pointwise in the respective fibers of $p$.
-It thus suffices to note that the property of a section of $p$ being coCartesian is preserved under limits in the $\infty$-category of sections of $p$, which follows from $D'(\alpha)$ being a limit preserving functor for each $1$-simplex $\alpha$ of $\on{N}(C)$.
+In the cases of interest for us, the diagram $D'$ takes values in stable and presentable $\infty$-categories and limit and colimit preserving functors, which we thus assume in the following.
+Limits and colimits in the limit of $D'$ can in this case be computed in the respective fibers of $p$.
+This can be seen as follows: the computation of limits and colimits in the $\infty$-category of sections of $p:\Gamma(D')\rightarrow N(C)$ is equivalent to the computation of $p$-relative limits and colimits in the $\infty$-category $\on{Fun}(N(C),\Gamma(D'))$.
+By \cite[5.1.2.3, 4.3.1.10]{HTT} limits and colimits are computed pointwise in the respective fibers of $p$.
+It thus suffices to note that the property of a section of $p$ being coCartesian is preserved under limits and colimits in the $\infty$-category of sections of $p$, which follows from $D'(\alpha)$ being a limit and colimit preserving functor for each $1$-simplex $\alpha$ of $\on{N}(C)$.